Icon-Newsletter

 The SSS PESO Fund is a provident fund program offered to SSS members who want to voluntarily contribute and save more.

-The PESO Fund[1] contributions are allocated in three accounts:
+In this SSS investment program, contributions are allocated to three accounts:

-• Retirement / Disability - 65% allocation with guaranteed earnings based on 5-year T-Bond Rates
+• Retirement/Disability - 65% allocation with guaranteed earnings based on five-year T-Bond Rates

 • Medical - 25% allocation with guaranteed earnings based on 364-day T-Bill rates